Building mission-critical blockchain indexing for AI & Crypto

 Beyond the uptime myth

 Uptime is a deceptive metric.
 An indexer can be online while being a hundred blocks behind the tip of the chain.
-A blockchain indexer is only useful if it stays within a few blocks of the chain head under sustained load.
+A blockchain indexer is only useful if it remains within a few blocks of the chain head under sustained load.

 Read more: How Ormi keeps Ostium, a RWA protocol with $150M in daily volume, within 10 blocks of the chain tip.

-At Ormi, we prioritize observability into synchronization status and workload isolation.
+Ormi prioritizes observability into synchronization status and workload isolation.
 We treat indexing as mission-critical production infrastructure.
 Our design philosophy is simple: assume failures will happen.

 About Ormi